History Files

 Meanwhile, Atamrum, claimed as being king of a state of 'Allahad', besieges the city of Razama with a force of Elamite and Eshnunnan troops under his command.
 His father is one Warad-Sin who may well be the Elamite Warad-Sin of Larsa of the late 1800s BC.
 This would also explain his force of Elamites.

 He is ordered by Zimri-Lim to raise his siege.
-Although Atamrum perhaps is ranked highly in comparison to Zimri-Lim in terms of regional correspondence now that Qarni-Lim is dead, it is clear whose authority carries the most weight.
+Although Atamrum perhaps is ranked highly in comparison to Zimri-Lim in terms of regional correspondence now that Qarni-Lim is dead, it is clear whose authority carries the most weight, even though the order is apparently ignored.

 c.1765 - ?
 BC